-The level is normally higher at shallow waters due to reflections of the ship's noise from the bottom.
-The noise level also normally increases with the ship's speed (flow noise).
+The level is normally higher at shallow waters due to reflections of the ship's noice from the bottom.
+This noise, the flow noice, normally increases with the ship's speed.

 This test measures the noise level on all the receiver channels.